What is the Move Over (“Steer Clear”) Law in Pennsylvania?

 The Move Over Law, which is essentially an expanded version of Pennsylvania’s previous Steer Clear Law, requires drivers to merge into non-adjacent lanes or slow down considerably when approaching emergency response areas or disabled vehicles.
 Consequences for violating this law can be severe and may result in fines or license suspension for negligent drivers.
 Victims struck by a driver ignoring the Move Over Law can file a lawsuit for compensation in Pennsylvania, as violating traffic laws may be considered negligent.

-Contact the Pennsylvania car accident attorneys at The Reiff Law Firm to schedule a free case evaluation by calling (215) 709-6940 today.
+Contact the Pennsylvania personal injury attorneys at The Reiff Law Firm to schedule a free case evaluation by calling (215) 709-6940 today.

 Requirements of Pennsylvania’s Move Over Law